grnet/synnefo/docs/admin-guide.rst

 **************

-An allocation pool of IPv4 addresses is automatically created for every network that has the attribute `dhcp` set to True.
-The allocation pool contains the range of IP addresses that are included in the subnet.
-The gateway and the broadcast address of the network are excluded from the allocation pool.
+An allocation pool of IPv4 addresses is automatically created for every network with an IPv4 subnet.
+By default, the allocation pool contains the range of IP addresses that are included in the subnet, except from the gateway and the broadcast address of the network.
+The range of IP addresses can be restricted using the `--allocation-pool` option of `snf-manage network-create` command.
 The admin can externally reserve IP addresses to exclude them from automatic allocation with the `--add-reserved-ips` option of `snf-manage network-modify` command.
 For example the following command will reserve two IP addresses from network with ID `42`:

 .. code-block:: console